Birth control pills are hormone-based medication and must be taken daily, and they have 98% efficacy against unwanted pregnancy.

 How does birth control pills make you gain weight?

-Answer to the question: “Does birth control pills make you gain weight?” is a “Yes, in some cases”.
+The answer to the question: “Does birth control pills make you gain weight?” is a “Yes, in some cases”.
 So let’s find out how do they make you gain weight.

 Contraceptive pills can cause some weight gain in some women, but this is because birth control pills cause increased fluid retention, belly swelling and also increase appetite, as they hormonally cause a pregnancy-like state.